truemorgandev/trueshell/README.md

-##TrueManager
+##TRUESHELL

-for fun and improving code skills
+Building it for fun and practicing